 For guided game drives with kids, you have to remember that you are in an open vehicle.
 Kids shouldn’t make noise, and the same rule applies here too – you shouldn’t stick your head or arms outside the vehicle.
 Follow the instructions of your guide.

-6. What about malaria pills when going on safari with kids?
+What about malaria pills for young kids?

 I can’t really answer this question, because we always chose to visit malaria-free areas with our kids up to now.
 I always read that malaria pills aren’t advisable for young kids under 5-6 years old.
 And since there are perfectly nice malaria-free areas to take your kids on safari, why would you take the risk…

 We visited Kruger NP and Etosha NP in July (African winter), when malaria risk is very low.
 We used mosquito sprays with DEET, but that’s it.
 Southern part of South Africa is malaria-free all year round.
 There are several private game reserves in that area, and also Addo Elephant National Park is malaria-free.
 All perfect places for the first safari with kids.